-Choosing the best insulation is important because you spend the majority of your time in your home, so it needs to be nice and comfortable when you’re there.
-Saving money on monthly energy bills is another big factor to consider, since you don’t want your new home to cost you more money than it needs to.
+Choosing the best building insulation material is important because you spend the majority of your time in your home, so it needs to be nice and comfortable when you’re there.
+Saving money on monthly energy bills is another big factor to consider since you don’t want your new home to cost you more money than it needs to.

 Reducing the air movement in and out of your new home is key to making sure it is energy efficient.
 Controlling that air leakage is also important to prevent moisture issues in the future.

 Creating an air barrier with insulation can block air movement throughout the home.
 That air barrier will prevent air leakage into and out of your home, which can account for nearly 30 percent of a home’s heating and cooling costs, according to the U.S. Department of Energy.

 RetroFoam of Michigan has more than 15 years of experience insulating new build homes across the lower peninsula, so we know what needs to be done to create a comfortable and energy-efficient home.

 In our continued efforts to educate you – the homeowner – we have gathered information on the most commonly used insulation materials in new home construction.

 Best Insulating Building Materials for New Construction Homes

 The most commonly used building insulation materials are spray foam, fiberglass, and cellulose.